 A joint is the place where your bones come together.
 Normally, bones glide smoothly within your joints, allowing a wide range of motion.
 But a bone can be pushed or pulled out of position.
 This is known as a dislocation.
 Dislocation prevents normal joint movement and can be very painful.
 Prompt treatment is crucial.

 Dislocations can happen to almost any joint.
-But they're most common in the shoulder, jaw, elbow, and finger.
-Dislocated elbows occur most often in children.
+But they're most common in the shoulder, knee cap, elbow, and finger.
+Dislocated elbows happen most often in children.
 Many dislocations result from trauma, such as a blow or fall.
 But some can happen during normal activities.
-You can dislocate your jaw just by yawning or laughing.
-And a shoulder can dislocate during the act of throwing a ball.
+A shoulder can dislocate during the act of throwing a ball.

 A dislocation needs emergency care.
 Injuries that aren`t treated promptly take longer to heal and may result in lasting damage to the joint.
 Seek medical help right away if you: